 and the books were opened.
 Daniel 7:9-10 (NLT)

-All three descriptions come together to give us a composite picture of the nature and setting of God’s throne and the glorious appearance of the One who sat upon it.
+All three descriptions come together to give us a composite picture of the nature and setting of God’s throne and the glorious appearance of the One who sits upon it.

 How does all of this impact me and my life today?

-First of all, we have abundant scriptural evidence that, despite the mighty magnificence of these visions, God is intimately close to each one of us, and He cares deeply about even the smallest detail of our lives.
+First of all, we have abundant scriptural evidence that, despite the mighty magnificence of these visions, God is intimately close to each one of us, and cares deeply about even the smallest detail of our lives.
 He is not some distant Creature who created the earth then stands back to let us all fend for ourselves.
-He loves us deeply, and desires that we would love and care about Him in return.
-He seeks a daily relationship with us and wishes to reside within our hearts through the presence of the Holy Spirit.
-This opportunity is available to every person who would receive the loving sacrifice and resurrection of Jesus Christ as an atonement for our sins and would invite Him through the Spirit to live within our heart.
+He sincerely loves us, and earnestly desires that we would love and care about Him in return.
+He seeks a daily relationship with us and wishes to reside within our hearts, through the presence of the Holy Spirit.
+This opportunity is available to every person on earth who would receive the loving sacrifice and resurrection of Jesus Christ as the true and full atonement for our sins, and invite Him, through the Holy Spirit, to live within our hearts.

-Despite its unfathomable greatness, we, too, are invited to experience the throne room and the presence of God, but we must come on His terms of holiness.
-No matter how good we have been, we can never be sufficiently holy on our own to enter into His presence, but we can be made clean by approaching through the cross of Christ.
-Jesus died as a sin substitute for all who would willingly receive Him and be cleansed by Him.
+Despite its unfathomable greatness, we, too, are invited to experience and witness the throne room in the presence of God, but we must come to Him on His terms, covered with His divine holiness.
+No matter how good we are or have ever been, we can never be sufficiently holy on our own to enter into His presence, but are made clean by approaching through faith in the sacrifice of Christ.
+Jesus died as a sin substitute for all who would willingly believe, receive, and be cleansed by Him.
 He was then raised from the dead as the first born of a new covenant of grace and mercy.
-We who choose to follow after Him are given the privilege to be raised as well, to join Him forever in His heavenly kingdom.
-Is the Spirit speaking to your heart to invite Him in today?
+We who would choose to receive and follow after Him are also given the privilege of one day being raised up, to join Him forever in His heavenly kingdom.
+May the Spirit speak to all of our hearts to invite Jesus in today.

 Reflection

-How do these images of God on His throne impact your conception of Him?
+Do these images of God on His throne impact your conception of Him?
+If so, how?

-Why might God have given each of these prophets such a vision to share?
+Why might God have given these prophets such visions to share?
+Why not many more?

-Lord God, thank You that You care about even the smallest detail of my life.
-Be with each of us today to protect us and guide us through the challenges of life.
-Help me to seek to follow after Jesus.
+Lord God, thank You that You care about even the smallest detail of our lives.
+Be with each of us today to protect and guide us through the challenges of life.
+Help us to seek to follow more closely after Jesus.
 We are totally dependent upon Your infinite love, mercy, and grace in our lives, today and every day.
+Build our strength and faith as we lean upon You.
 In Jesus’ name we pray, Amen.